EnhancedMinecraftTeam/Enhancemecraft/README.md

 - [x] Find new ores and update your toolset with new tools and weapons based on the new materials.
 - [x] New food for even more possibility's to satisfy your hunger.
+- [x] Easy configuration, so you can disable the parts of the mod you don't need.

 Not yet implemented functions